 Organic matter will improve the ability of the soil to hold water but let the excess drain away.
 It will give the soil spaces for air, and make it easier for roots to grow through.
 Plus it will hold nutrients better even providing some nutrients on its own.

 Organic matter is simply dead plant or animal tissue.
 Or animal excrement (poop).
-Organic matter as it decomposes will return to the soil what it was made of, for the next cycle of life to use.
+Organic matter as it decomposes will return to the soil whatever it was made of, for the next cycle of life to use.
 So organic matter gives the soil good structure and helps make it more fertile at the same time.
 How do you add this organic matter to your soil?
 There are many ways and many schools of thought.
 I’ll tell you about a few.
 But remember…

 Your garden is depending on you.

-|Composting?
+|Learn More: Composting?
 What Is That?

 Then put it in your garden.
-You can till it in with a tiller or just with a shovel if you wish.
+You can just till it in with a tiller or just with a shovel if you wish.
 Or you can just layer it.
-Patricia Lanza wrote a whole book about this called Lasagna Gardening*.
+Patricia Lanza wrote a whole book about this called Lasagna Gardening.
 It’s very informative and a way to start a garden fairly easily.

 If you don’t have large amounts of grass clippings, shredded newspaper and leaves laying around, you can purchase all or part of the ingredients you will need.
-Peat Moss, Vermiculite*, Composted Cow Manure*, and purchased compost or worm castings* all work well.
+Peat Moss, Vermiculite, Composted Cow Manure, and purchased compost or worm castings all work well.

 Now that you have your organic material all assembled put it in or on your garden.
 This is better to do at the end of your growing season in order for it to start breaking down and be ready for your plants to use the nutrients.
 Especially if the pieces are still large and recognizable.

 You have a hungry garden and the organic material continually decomposes and needs to be replenished.
 Your garden will thank you and you will thank you.
-Because after a few years of doing this you will have a beautiful, healthy garden with
+Because after a few years of doing this, you will have a beautiful, healthy garden with